© Copyright 2006

 "This is your spiritual home of worship, " Mozumdar was fond of saying."
 You come and go as you please.
 You may come here to worship alone, or with your congregation.
 Even to stop here for a brief period is to commune with God, your Eternal Self."

-Following his death, Camp Mozumdar was sold to the YMCA and then, in 1977, that organization sold the property to the Unification Church (popularly known as the "Moonies," followers the Rev. Sun Myung Moon, the Korean cult leader).
-That group continues to call the property Camp Mozumdar, but their teachings and camp operations are in no way similar to Mozumdar's.
-There is no connection between Mozumdar's teachings, the operators of mozumdar.org and the Unification Church.
+Following his death, Camp Mozumdar was sold to the YMCA and then, in 1977, that organization sold the property to the Unification Church (popularly known as the "Moonies," followers the Rev. Sun Myung Moon, the Korean religious leader).
+That group continues to call the property Camp Mozumdar but there is no connection between Mozumdar's teachings, the operators of mozumdar.org and the Unification Church.
 The lodge building burned several years ago.

 A.K.
 Mozumdar's Universal Message was that God is within you, inseparable from you.
 "We are forever united with God," he wrote, "and can never be separated....
 If man can live his life today in harmony and peace with all, he will automatically reach the goal of Perfect Realization.
 This message does not lay special emphasis on the attainment of the Absolute Goal of Realization, but on living today's life by creating higher qualities regarding oneself and all with whom one associates."